Young Speechmaker Contest

 Get in touch with your local sponsoring Lions Club.

-Not sure where you nearest club is?
+Not sure where your nearest club is?
 You can search for them here.

-If you need further assistance contact us at .
+If you need further assistance contact us at speechmaker(at)lionsclubs.org.nz.

 Lions Clubs & Districts

-For further information contact your District Youth Chair or MD Coordinator.
+For instructions on running the competition at a local level, contact your District Youth Chair or MD202 Young Speechmaker Coordinator.